openapx/r-service-auditor/README.md

 The `actor`value represents the user or service who performed or initiated the event or action.

+The `env` value represent the environment where the actions was performed or initiated.

 See section Create Audit Records for specific details on the returned properties.